numpy/numpy/doc/source/reference/arrays.datetime.rst

     >>> np.datetime64('2005-02-25')
     numpy.datetime64('2005-02-25')

-    UNIX time, by providing integer and a date unit:
+    From an integer and a date unit, 1 year since the UNIX epoch:

     >>> np.datetime64(1, 'Y')
     numpy.datetime64('1971')